dux/lux-fw/lib/lux/application/README.md

   ###

-  routes do |r|
+  routes do |nav_path_array|
     # we show on root method, that target can be multiple object types, 5 variants
+    # this target is valid target for any of the follwing methods: get, post, map, call, root
     root [RootController, :index] # calls RootController#index
     root 'root#index'             # calls RootController#index
-    root :call_root               # calls "call_root" method in current scope
-    root 'root'                   # calls RootController#index
+    root 'root'                   # calls RootController#call
-    root 'root#foo'               # calls RootController#foo

-    # we can route based on the user status
-    root User.current ? 'main/root' : 'guest'
+    root 'main/root'

-    # simple route that will call StaticController#about
+    # simple route, only for GET
-    r.about 'static#about'
+    map.about 'static#about' if get?

+    # execute blok if POST
+    post? do
       # map "/api" to "api_router" method
-    r.api :api_router
+      map.api :api_router
       # or
       map api: :api_router

-    # ignore requests that are not POST
-    post do
+    end

     # map "/foo/dux/baz" route to MainController#foo with params[:bar] == 'dux'
     map '/foo/:bar/baz'  => 'main#foo'
-    end

-    # if method "city" in current scope returns true
+    # call method "city", if it returns true, proceed
     namespace :city do
       # call MainController#city if request.method == 'GET'
-      map 'main#city' if get?
+      map 'main#city'
     end

     # if we match '/foo' route
     namespace 'foo' do
-      # call Main::FooController resorces for '/foo/bar' but only :show and :index
-      r.bar 'main/foo', only:[:show, :index]

-      # call Main::BazController resorces for '/foo/baz' but except :show and :index
-      r.baz 'main/baz', except:[:show, :index]

       # call MainController#foo with params[:bar] == '...'
       map '/baz/:bar' => 'main#foo'
     end